✔ No account fees or minimums ✔ Up to 4.20% APY

 Pros of a Growth Savings Account

-Here are a few examples of advantages that come with opening a growth savings account.
+Here’s a look at some of the advantages that come with opening a growth or high-yield savings account.

 Higher Interest Rates

-Because growth savings accounts can offer higher interest rates, the money held in a growth savings account tends to grow faster than money held in traditional savings accounts that earn lower interest rates.
-When determining what is a good interest rate, also look into minimum balances.
-You may see that the more money you put on deposit, the higher the rate you earn can be.
+Because these savings accounts can offer higher interest rates, the money held in the account tends to grow faster than money held in traditional savings accounts.
+When determining what is a good interest rate, it’s a good idea to also look into minimum balance requirements.
+You may see that you need to keep your balance above a certain threshold to earn the highest available rate.

 Get up to $300 when you bank with SoFi.